 Anyone interested in transforming their organisation through the application of service design, including:

-Clive Grinyer is a Visiting Tutor in Service Design at the Royal College of Art.
-Creative Review described Clive as ‘a passionate advocate for the transformational potential of design for some three decades.
-Today’s focus on the value of digital product design and on design’s value in leading customer experience in the UK is, in large part, due to his work'.
+In 2018 Clive was named in Creative Review 's Top 50 as 'a passionate advocate for the transformational potential of design for some three decades.
+Today’s focus on the value of digital product design and on design’s value in leading customer experience in the UK is, in large part, due to his work.

 Nicolás Rebolledo is a strategic and service designer and Tutor: Design for Policy Platform Leader in Service Design at the Royal College of Art.
 His academic and professional practice is concerned with the development and implementation of design-led service innovation processes, with a focus on social and public sector innovation.
 He is co-founder of UNIT, the strategic design agency behind the inception and first innovation strategy of the Laboratorio de Gobierno de Chile.

 He has worked as an independent strategic design consultant for a diverse range of start-ups, private companies, charities and public organisations.
 He has been a visiting lecturer at UCL School of Management and Imperial College Business School.
 He is currently completing his PhD and leading the Design for Policy Platform.